THoeken/powermatcher/about.md

 permalink: /about/
 title: About the PowerMatcher
 tagline: PowerMatcher, Mission,
-tags: [about, PowerMatcher, FAN, responsive]
+tags: [about, PowerMatcher, FAN, Transactive Energy]
 modified: 8-8-2014
 comments: true
 image: